boncz/PenguinsHockeyAnalysis/README.md

 ## Data Sources

-To conduct a thorough analysis of the Pittsburgh Penguins' 2016 and 2017 Stanley Cup victories, I utilized comprehensive data from [Hockey Reference](https://www.hockey-reference.com/).
-This source provided rich datasets encompassing playoff rosters to advanced statistics, offering a view of player performances and team dynamics for the playoff years as a whole.
+To conduct this analysis, I utilized comprehensive data from [Hockey Reference](https://www.hockey-reference.com/).
+This source provided rich datasets encompassing playoff rosters to advanced statistics, offering a view of player performances and team dynamics for each playoff year.

 Additionally, I incorporated data from [NHL Game Data](https://www.kaggle.com/datasets/martinellis/nhl-game-data), a valuable resource comprised of a collection of CSV files containing detailed game, team, and player statistics.
 This Kaggle dataset includes information on player-level metrics, game events (including (x,y) coordinates), and team-level summaries, enabling a detailed examination of every aspect of the game.